luca611/Stuck-in-a-loop/README.md

 - **📅 `Day 4`:** added the player class (don't judge me I forgot to do it before).
 Added prop generator (it generates random props in the map).
 Added Game Over screen. **The player can now die.**

-- **📅 `Day 5`:** added player animations (not the best I know, BUT it's something), also fixed the bug where the brake could be activated from anywhere in the map.
+- **📅 `Day 5`:** added player animations (not the best I know, BUT it's something), also fixed the bug where the brake could be activated from anywhere in the map. added texture to every prop. brake included.